calmcat2/littlelemon/README.md

 This project has the following functions:
 - Using Django to serve static HTML content.

 - The application connects the backend to a MySQL database.
 MySQL Database is not available in Github.
-SQLite is included for testing purpose.

 - Menu and Table booking APIs are implemented.